Lauren Taub Cohen,

 B.A. in English Literature from Boston University

-How can I foster risk-taking and resilience in my classroom?
-That was the question I already had in mind when I left 60 Minutes to become an educator.
-A colleague of mine at Riverdale Country School serendipitously introduced me to Carol Dweck’s work on mindsets at a time when I was immersed in my graduate school studies at Bank Street.
-I began to deepen my inquiry by wondering how one could develop a growth mindset.
-Let me rephrase that, I began to wonder if I could develop a growth mindset.
+The question of how to foster risk-taking and resilience was already on my mind when I left 60 Minutes to become an educator.
+I was serendipitously introduced to Carol Dweck’s work on mindsets at a time when I was immersed in my graduate school studies.
+I began wondering how one could develop a growth mindset, especially since the lingering affects of have a way of hardening and reinforcing a fixed mindset.

 Growing up, I always preferred to stay within the boundaries of my comfort zone and panicked if I was ever pushed to step beyond it.
-As a student, I felt that mistakes, let alone failures, were to be avoided at all costs.
-On the tennis court I excelled at sprints and drills but lacked the mental toughness in the midst of tight matches.
+Anxiety was a constant companion as was unrelenting self-criticism.
+I felt that mistakes, let alone failures, were to be avoided at all costs.
+I excelled at sprints and drills on the tennis court but lacked the mental toughness in the midst of tight matches.
 The growth mindset was clearly a healthier alternative, but how could I get there?
+Was it too late?

 Be careful what you wish for!
 An inexplicable injury in 2006 left me feeling frustrated and hopeless.
 I had been meditating in the Zen tradition since 2001, but by chance I stumbled across an ad for an insight meditation workshop.
 This course focused specifically on how to work with addictions and challenging emotional states.
 That piqued my attention and, during the workshop, I realized developing a mindfulness meditation practice could be my bridge from a fixed mindset to a growth mindset.

 However, when I began observing my mind, I was unnerved (and often triggered!) by the incessant stream of self-criticism, judgment and what-if worries.
 While mindfulness practices had helped to strengthen and expand my awareness, I found myself struggling to be with what was arising.
 The more I practiced, the more I saw and felt.
 Now what?